 The purpose of this WHMP is to define the hazard that wildlife pose to air traffic at ASA and to set objectives, performance indicators and procedures in place for the systematic management of the associated risk.
 This WHMP aims to support the requirements of Appendix 1 to Civil Aviation Safety Regulations (CASR) 1998, Part 139, subparagraph 139.095(a)(ii) in relation to the inclusion of procedures for bird and animal hazard management in the Aerodrome Manual.
-It also aims to support the requirements of the MOS139, Chapter 17, Sections 17.03 and 17.04 (made under the CASR) in relation to the preparation of a WHMP.
-This WHMP has been designed to be incorporated as part of the ASA SMS.
+It also aims to support the requirements of the Manual of Standards (MOS) Part 139, Chapter 17, Sections 17.03 and 17.04 (made under the CASR) in relation to the preparation of a WHMP.
+This WHMP has been designed to be incorporated as part of the ASA Safety Management System.